Democrats Plan To Block Donald Trump From 2020 Ballot Unless He Releases Tax Returns

 In an apparent attempt to force President Donald Trump to choose between releasing his financial records and being on the 2020 ballot, nearly 20 blue states recently introduced legislation that would require all presidential and vice presidential candidates to provide their individual tax returns to enter the running for a presidential or general election.
 Per Salon, the introduction of the new legislation was discovered in data from the National Conference of State Legislatures (NCSL).

-As of now, bills proposing the new requirement are pending in fourteen states, including California, Hawaii, New York, and New Mexico.
+As of now, bills proposing the new requirement are pending in 14 states, including California, Hawaii, New York, and New Mexico.
 A few exceptions aside, all of the state bills would require prospective presidential candidates to disclose at least five years of their individual tax returns.
 Not only that, but every state bill was introduced by a Democratic lawmaker.

 Presidents are not required by law to disclose their tax returns.
 But despite this reality, every major party presidential nominee since the 1970s has chosen to release their tax returns to the public — the only exception being Gerald Ford, who released a summary instead.
 Many argue that disclosing financial information helps provide a more accurate picture of a candidate’s business investments and interests through donations, assets, business relationships, investments, and potential conflicts of interest.